Raise Vibration: Reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 62, based on six reviews, which indicates "generally favorable reviews".

 Madison Desler of Paste Magazine commented "So here we are at the end of this album, left with the question, after 30 years, where does he stand?
 Is Lenny Kravitz a low-key legend?
 Let’s say yes—French people love him, he’s been praised and pilloried in equal measure and he has some tried-and-true bangers.
 Is Lenny Kravitz still cool?
 Not sure.
 This album is sending mixed messages.
 Will the giant scarf always be a thing?
 Most definitely".
-Darryl G. Wright of Spectrum Culture added "It’s easy to develop a romantic mental picture of the aging rock star, but the reality of Kravitz’s latest work is far less appealing ... the album as a whole, fails to offer anything new or fresh.
-If you’re looking for positivity in 2018, you’re also probably looking for truth.
-That’s in short supply here".

 Kory Grow of Rolling Stone stated "Lenny Kravitz gets angry in only the most Lenny Kravitz way possible: with a high-pitched “hoooo,” some funky bass and his typically über-passionate vocal delivery.
 Nearly every track on his 11th album, Raise Vibration – at least those that aren’t his signature love songs – seems like he intended it to be an anthem for resistance in the Trump era...
 Mostly, it’s Kravitz’s signature blend of rock and soul, love and social outrage, only this time with a little more bite".
 Zachary Hoskins of Slant Magazine wrote "Raise Vibrations more serious shortcoming is its lyrics, which stumble whenever they reach for grand proclamations on the state of the world".
 Mark Kennedy of Chicago Sun-Times wrote "Still, Kravitz has given us enough meaty tunes to last us until he’s ready again to come ride to our rescue".